Redocly/redocly-cli/docs/guides/hide-apis.md

 - Download the [sample.yaml](https://gist.github.com/adamaltman/ee07bf94a967926ee0e54bcd56fdcdfb) file into a new directory named `hide-apis-demo`.
 - Use your favorite IDE for editing the YAML file (we use VS Code and have the [Redocly extension](../../redocly-openapi/index.md) installed).

-## Step 1: Add `x-internal` to the API definition
+## Step 1: Add `x-internal` to the API description

-In this step, mark which operations and properties of the API definition are for internal use.
+In this step, mark which operations and properties of the API description are for internal use.

 Open the `sample.yaml` file in your IDE.
 Changes are needed in a few places.